Texas Hotel and Restaurant Workers Overtime Attorney

 Our Board Certified Employment Law Specialist can help you determine whether you are entitled to compensation for minimum wage or overtime violations.
 You may also receive additional money for liquidated damages, attorney’s fees, and other costs.

-To find out more about what an employment law attorney can do for you, consult with an attorney at the Leichter Law Firm PC.
+To find out more about what an employment law attorney can do for you, consult with an unpaid overtime lawyer at the Leichter Law Firm PC.
 Our team is dedicated to helping you receive the money you worked hard to earn.
 Call us at (956) 205-0884 to discuss your legal options.